dietrichl-cyber/larsdietrich.github.io/cv.md

 (04/2014–10/2017)

 ## Teaching Experience
-- Biology education courses at JLU Giessen
+- One Health Teaching Clinic (JLU Giessen)
+- Scientific practivce and Research Methods in Biology Education (JLU Giessen)
+- Media in Biology Teaching (JLU Giessen)
+- Lectures on "Learner's Conceptions in Biology" and "Diversity, Differentiation, and Language in Biology Education"
+- Alpine Plant Ecology (ALPFOR Research Station, Switzerland)
-- Supervision of Bachelor and Master theses
+- Supervision of Bachelor and Master theses (JLU Giessen, Universiy of Basel)
-- Courses in: biology education, ecology, didactics, digital teaching
+- Plant Microscopic Anatomy (University of Basel, University of Muenster)
+- Plant Biodiversity (University of Basel, University of Muenster)
+- Numerous High School classes in Biology and Chemistry

 ## Talks & Conference Contributions
-...
+... yet to be compiled ...

 ## Contact
 Email: lars.dietrich@uni-giessen.de